The California Solar Mandate: Everything You Need to Know

 The Best Time to Go Solar is Now

 If you’re a homeowner looking to go solar in the near future, now is the best time.
-As we dwindle through the remaining months of 2019, there is limited time to claim the 30% federal tax credit on your system and possibly other incentives depending on your location.
+2022 is the last year to claim your 26% solar tax credit.
+2024 onwards, it’ll be eliminated entirely.
 Solar.com’s online solar marketplace helps homeowners easily gather free solar designs and multiple quotes from different companies so you don’t have to.
 Use our solar calculator to assess your home’s solar viability 100% online.
 If you have questions, our team of dedicated, unbiased, expert Energy Advisors will remotely guide you through the process to ensure you make the best choice.